-- Testing the design, implementation and operating effectiveness of Company's general IT controls, key manual and application controls over the Company's IT systems.
+- Evaluating the design, implementation and operating effectiveness of Company's general IT controls, key manual and application controls over the Company's IT systems.
 They cover control over computation of discounts and rebates and rebate and discount accruals; - Inspecting on a sample basis, key customer contracts.
-Based on the terms and conditions relating to rebates and discounts, we assessed the Company's revenue recognition policies with reference to the requirements of the applicable accounting standards; - Performing substantive testing by selecting samples of rebate and discount transactions recorded during the year and matching the parameters used in the computation with the relevant source documents; - Understanding the process followed by the Company to determine the amount of accrual of rebates and discounts.
+Based on the terms and conditions relating to rebates and discounts, we assessed the Company's revenue recognition policies with reference to the requirements of the applicable accounting standards; - Performing substantive testing by selecting samples of rebate and discount transactions recorded during the year and matching the parameters used in the computation with the relevant source documents: - Understanding the process followed by the Company to determine the amount of accrual of rebates and discounts.
 Testing samples of rebate accruals and comparing to underlying documentation; - Testing actualisation of estimated accruals on a sample basis; - Examining historical rebate accrual together with our understanding of current year developments to form an expectation of the rebate accrual at period end.
-We compared this expectation against the actual rebate accrual, completing further inquiries; - Critically assessing manual journal entries posted to revenue, on a sample basis, to identify unusual items: - Checking completeness and accuracy of the data used by the Company for accrual of rebates and discounts.
+We compared this expectation against the actual rebate accrual, completing further inquiries and obtaining underlying documentation, on a sample basis, as appropriate.
+Further, we also performed retrospective review to evaluate the precision with which management makes estimates. - Critically assessing manual journal entries posted to revenue, on a sample basis, to identify unusual items and examining the underlying documentation. - Checking completeness and accuracy of the data used by the Company for accrual of rebates and discounts. - Testing a selection of rebate accruals recorded after 31 March 2021 and assessing whether the accrual is recorded in the correct period - Testing a selection of payments made after 31 March 2021 and where relevant, comparing the payment to the related rebate accrual